 One of the reasons why educational content is worth producing is you can repurpose it in an almost endless variety of ways.

 Let’s imagine, for example, that you wrote a comprehensive blog for your website that answered your clients’ top 10 most frequently asked questions.
-You can then break that blog up into smaller pieces to use in any of these creative insurance marketing ideas for your social media accounts:
+You can then break that blog up into smaller pieces to use in any of the following ways:

 Infographics are illustrations, charts, diagrams, and other graphics used to communicate information visually and with a minimal amount of words.
 They work well to capture attention and increase understanding because they are simple, colorful, engaging, and informative.

 You can use an infographic to explain statistics, processes, timelines, relationships, lists, and comparisons.
-Review your list of FAQs you’ve answered in your blog, and see if you can turn some of your answers (or parts of answers) into infographics.
 For example, you could use an infographic to explain:

 And while you could hire someone to create an infographic, there are infographics makers available—some free, some not—such as Canva, Visme, Infogram, and Venngage.
-You can discover more about these tools and others here.
+If you are going to create your own infographics, then be sure to check out this blog for some useful tips.
+(Don’t let the title dissuade you.
+The tips are equally applicable to insurance agents.)

 7. Short-form videos